-Expenditure Findings
+Contribution Findings

-Campaigns participating in the Campaign Finance Program are required to comply with the spending limit.
-All campaigns are required to properly disclose and document expenditures and disburse funds in accordance with the Act and Rules.
-Findings in this section relate to the Campaign's failure to comply with the Act and Rules related to its spending.
+All campaigns are required to abide by contribution limits and adhere to the ban on contributions from prohibited sources.
+Further, campaigns are required to properly disclose and document all contributions.
+Findings in this section relate to the Campaign's failure to comply with the requirements for contributions under the Act and Rules.